 Economies of scale will be the fourth scenario.
 There will be a requirement of regulatory cum financial reforms due to the creation of affordability issued by a global recession.
 By the way of economies of scale, investment is secured at an acceptable price.
-There will be consolidation of large network water, sewerage management and flood defence services firms.
+There will be consolidation of large network water, sewerage management, and flood defense services firms.

 5. Customers at the center

 Customers will form the fifth scenario.
 Empowered by digital information, customers will demand superior service.
-This will result in greater choice options of product, service and tariff.
+This will result in greater choice options of product, service, and tariff.
 This will finally ensure the development of a vibrant multi-utility water market.
-Companies will have categorize customers into groups, produce tailored packages and offer bundles.
+Companies will have to categorize customers into groups, produce tailored packages, and offer bundles.